 Manuel Fuentes Almanzar/Shutterstock.com

-Kuala Lumpur (or “KL,” as the locals say) is the capital of Malaysia.
-The days when it all began as mud flats and tin deposits (in the 1850's) seem unimaginable compared to it's current state.
-You will find many traces of history in the beautifully preserved architecture.
+Kuala Lumpur (or “KL,” as the locals say) is the capital of Malaysia, and – according to a recent study – the second-friendliest city in the world as of 2019.
+The days when it all began as mud flats and tin deposits (in the 1850s) seem unimaginable compared to its current state.
 Today, Kuala Lumpur is the International Garden City of Lights where shoppers are spoiled for choice.
 Gastronomy connoisseurs broaden their palates, party animals find sanctuaries, and nature-lovers are wowed.

 Malaysian Ringgit (MYR)

 RM1 ~ US$0,25

 Police and Ambulance: 999 (112 from a mobile telephone)

 Banks: Monday-Friday 10.00 -15.00, Saturday 9.30 -11.30